 That’s how we refer to this cabinet.
 In here we have

 - a spare collar with her phone number embroidered

-- a medical bag with worm pills, flea/tick preventative, toothpaste and fingerbrush, Vetprofen (painkiller), doggy bandages, and a just-in-case vial of doggy Valium
+- a medical bag with worm pills, flea/tick preventative, toothpaste and brush, Vetprofen (painkiller), doggy bandages, and a just-in-case vial of doggy Valium

 We buy a big bag of dry food and keep two bins full in the Airstream; the rest of the bag lives in the truck toolbox.

 This little cabinet was empty for the first couple weeks of the trip, so we made it a “cans of dog food” cabinet.
 We picked up some of those weird little sausage tubes of food at Petco today.
 She likes them.